 During 2011, the Company sold 120 condominium units to third parties, and began the sale of 95 developed lots included at the site upon its purchase.
-Additionally, the Company is in the process of adjusting the additional structures located in the site's area for residential purposes and the sale thereof.
-During September 2012, the Company received an approval for an amendment to the zoning by-law, and during March 2013, the Company received site plan approval for the construction of 162 condominium units (known as Lakeside Lodge).
-As of December 31, 2015, the project is approximately 42% presold, which represents approximately \$22 million of projected revenue.
+During September 2012, the Company received an approval for an amendment to the zoning by-law, and in 2013, the Company received site plan approval for the construction of 162 condominium units (known as Lakeside Lodge).
+Construction began in 2016.
+As of December 31, 2016, the project is approximately 62% presold, which represents approximately \$33 million of projected revenue.

-The Company intends to develop the project in a number of phases.
+The Company intends to develop or sell the Deerhurst lands in a number of phases.
 The development and sale date of the phases depends on the rate and success of sales of the earlier project phases.
 Some of the phases may be sold to other developers.
 The Company has no undertakings towards unit purchasers regarding the scope of development of the other phases or the completion date thereof.